Yoshlar

-Yoshlar ("Youth") is an Uzbek state television channel owned by National Television and Radio Company of Uzbekistan.
+Yoshlar is an Uzbek state television channel owned by National Television and Radio Company of Uzbekistan.
 As its name implies, the channel aims at the youth, and emerged in its current form in 1998.

 History

 By the 1960s, the Uzbek SSR was broadcasting three VHF stations.
 Data could only be retrieved for the first channel, which was broadcasting on channel 3.
 The 1960 FBIS Broadcasting Stations of the World has the earliest instance of a second TV channel in Tashkent, but without providing concrete data on its frequency.
 During Uzbekistan's early years as an independent state, it was known as TV2.
 Before 1998, it also aired programs from the Toshkent studio.

 In late July 1998, TV1's news program Axborot reported on the launch of a youth channel (Yoshlar) on September 1, using TV2's frequencies.
 The new channel would broadcast for six hours a day, before expanding to a full-day 16-hour service later on.
 The new channel was conceived by president Islam Karimov and was established per Resolution n.º 130 of the Cabinet of Ministers of the Republic of Uzbekistan.
 In the opening speech, he said that Yoshlar would "open up the world" for the Uzbek youth, to establish their own worldview and to think wisely.
 The channel opened with programs such as Gratitude, The magnificence of independence, Today's child, Tamerlane the Great, I am the son of a great land, Classmate, On the Great Silk Road and concerts from Uzbek and international musicians.
 Since day one, the channel also has its own news service, Davr (Times), shown at 7pm Initially, the weekday schedule began at 6pm and ended at 1:30am, while the weekend schedule began at 8:55am and ended at 1:30am.
 In October 1999, Yoshlar's programming was available on Karakalpak TV for two and a half hours a week, on Thursdays, after the launch of Yoshlar Radio on its sister radio station the previous month.
 By 2002, the channel was attracting an ethnic Uzbek audience in the Afghan town of Mazar-e-Sharif.